-Federal law and regulations require that all students receiving financial assistance maintain SAP.
-SAP is the successful completion of degree requirements according to established increments that lead to the successful awarding of the degree within published time limits.
-The following policy outlines the standards for SAP for the School of Graduate Education and applies to all students, whether they are recipients of financial aid.
+Federal law and regulations require that all students receiving financial assistance maintain satisfactory academic progress.
+Satisfactory Academic Progress (SAP) is the successful completion of degree requirements according to established increments that lead to the awarding of the degree within published time limits.
+The following policy outlines the standards for SAP at Geisinger Commonwealth School of Medicine, which apply to all matriculated MD students, whether they are recipients of financial aid.